luckily/videojs-quality-picker/README.md

 ## Usage

 This plugin can't be used as a standalone library.
 It requires manual integration with video.js playback `Tech` or `Source handler`.
-Currently it's integrated with [videojs5-hlsjs-source-handler](https://github.com/streamroot/videojs5-hlsjs-source-handler).
+Currently it's integrated into [videojs5-hlsjs-source-handler](https://github.com/streamroot/videojs5-hlsjs-source-handler).

+To integrate quality picker into your project include it first by running `npm install --save videojs-quality-picker`.
+Then modify video.js `Tech` or `SourceHandler`(or create your own one).
+See integration example below.

 Video.js requires explicit plugin initialization, so after video.js is created, initialize plugin: